Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 As birds are caged, they can’t vacate the environment like humans can.

-Parrots and other birds intake substantial amounts of oxygen for flying.
+Parrots and other birds require substantial amounts of oxygen to fly.
 Breathing in carbon dioxide means the parrot’s body will be denied oxygen.

-As per Respiratory Care Clinics of North America, carbon monoxide binds to hemoglobin.
-This gas binds around 200 times more than oxygen, replacing this air source and impacting the heart and brain.
+As per Respiratory Care Clinics of North America, carbon monoxide binds to hemoglobin around 200 times more than oxygen, replacing this air source and impacting the heart and brain.

 Carbon monoxide poisoning will kill a parrot if not immediately reversed.
 The CO isn’t the issue, but its impact on the body.
 With no oxygen circulating, a parrot’s organs will soon fail.